 • In particular, consult the College advice on how to be a white ally, and undertake active bystander training at your earliest opportunity.
 Encourage your team to do the same.

-• In research, autism is more common than in the general population and it is likely that you will manage researchers who are on the autistic spectrum.
-The College EDI Centre can work with the National Autistic Society to provide work needs assessments to ensure that you can make any recommended adjustments to enable your team member to thrive in their work.
+• In research, neurodiversity including those on the autism spectrum is more common than in the general population (where it is thought to be present in approximately one in five people) and it is likely that you will manage researchers who are neurodiverse.
+Further information can be found here Dyslexia and neurodivergence | Administration and support services | Imperial College London.
+There are a number of recommendations for team interactions that would be of benefit to all team members including those who are neurodiverse.
+For autistic staff, the College EDI Centre can work with the National Autistic Society to provide work needs assessments to ensure that you can make any recommended adjustments to enable your team member to thrive in their work.

 Imperial became a signatory to the Concordat to support the career development of researchers (pdf) (“the Concordat”) in March 2020.
 Progress against the Concordat action plan is published annually.
 You can view the current action plan and learn about progress on the Concordat webpage.